 To become a CFA charterholder, you need to:

-- Have a bachelor’s degree (or equivalent) or be in the final year of your bachelor’s degree program.
-If you have four years of relevant work experience or a combination of professional work and university experience that totals four years, you are also eligible to start the CFA Program.
+- Have a bachelor’s degree (or equivalent) or two years remaining in your undergraduate studies.
+If you have 4,000 hours of relevant work experience or a combination of professional work and university experience that totals 4,000 hours, you are also eligible to start the CFA Program.

 - Take and pass Level I, Level II, and Level III of the CFA exam.

 - Become a member of CFA Institute (which costs $275 USD and requires agreeing to abide by its code of ethics).